HariSekhon/Knowledge-Base/git.md

 **You essentially lose local branch deletion safety when using squash merges.**

-If I had to pick my battles and let my engineers do one or the other, I'd ban rebasing though after my Denmark experience.
+#### Script to safely Delete Squash Merged Branches

-UPDATE: I've written a script to detect changes between a branch and the trunk branch before doing a branch deletion.
+This script detects changes between a branch and the trunk branch before doing a branch deletion.

-Find it in my [DevOps-Bash-tools](devops-bash-tools.md) repo:

 ```shell
 git_branch_delete_squash_merged.sh "$your_branch"
 ```

+Find it in my [DevOps-Bash-tools](devops-bash-tools.md) repo.

 ### Squash & Merge - multiple email addresses on your GitHub account